awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

   A major version upgrade increases the major part of the version number\.
 For example, an upgrade from *9\.6*\.12 to *10*\.11 is a major version upgrade, where *9\.6* and *10* are the major version numbers\.

-## Choosing a Major Version Upgrade for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion"></a>
+## Choosing a major version upgrade for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.MajorVersion"></a>

 Major version upgrades can contain database changes that are not backward\-compatible with previous versions of the database\.
 This functionality can cause your existing applications to stop working correctly\.

 As a result, Amazon RDS doesn't apply major version upgrades automatically\.
 To perform a major version upgrade, you modify your DB instance manually\.
 Make sure that you thoroughly test any upgrade to verify that your applications work correctly before applying the upgrade to your production DB instances\.
-When you do a PostgreSQL major version upgrade, we recommend that you follow the steps described in [How to Perform a Major Version Upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Process)\.
+When you do a PostgreSQL major version upgrade, we recommend that you follow the steps described in [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Process)\.

 You can upgrade a PostgreSQL database to its next major version\.
 From some PostgreSQL database versions, you can skip to a higher major version when upgrading\.
 The following table lists the source PostgreSQL database versions and the associated target major versions available for upgrading\.